 If your first offer is weak (meaning it’s below the actual market value of the home), there’s a good chance the seller will reject your offer in favor of a higher one.
 This is how it works in an active real estate market with plenty of buyers.

-How do you know whether the asking amount is reasonable, or far-fetched?
+How do you know whether the asking amount is reasonable or far-fetched?
 You look at the market.
 Specifically, you look at recent sales of comparable homes in the same area.
 This is what real estate professionals refer to as comparable sales, or “comps.”
 This is a good place to start when shaping your offer.

 The good news is that this kind of information is readily available, thanks to the internet.
-Visit websites like Realtor.com, Zillow and Trulia, and look at recent sales prices in the area (as opposed to listing prices).
-Look for homes that are similar to the one you’re considering — similar in size, style, number of rooms, features, etc. And make sure you’re looking at houses in the same local area.
+Visit websites like Realtor.com, Zillow, and Trulia, and look at recent sales prices in the area (as opposed to listing prices).
+Look for homes that are comparable to the one you’re considering — similar in size, style, number of rooms, features, etc. And make sure you’re looking at houses in the same local area.

-Similar, recent and local: These are the ingredients for a good comp.
+Similar, recent, and local: These are the ingredients for a good comp.
 Look for similar homes that have sold recently in the same area where your desired house is located.

 Evaluating comps is easiest in densely populated areas, where there’s usually plenty of recent sales data for comparable homes.
 The process is trickier in sparsely populated areas with fewer sales.
 This is why it’s a good idea to work with a real estate agent, especially if it’s your first time buying a home.
-An experienced agent will help you decide how to much to offer on a house in Seattle.
+An experienced agent will help you decide how much to offer on a house in Seattle.
 It’s one of their most valuable skills.

 The current state of the real estate market plays a big role when making an offer.
 In a buyer’s market, where there are plenty of homes for sale but not enough buyers, you could justify making an offer below the asking price.
 At the very least, the seller will probably come back with a counter.

 A seller’s market is a different story.
 In this kind of real estate market, there are more buyers than there are homes for sale.
-So buyers have to compete — sometimes fiercely — for limited inventory.
+So, buyers have to compete — sometimes fiercely — for limited inventory.
 In this scenario, offering below the asking price might be a bad idea (especially if the asking price is reasonable).
 Multiple offers are common in a seller’s market.
-So there’s a greater chance that a seller will turn down offers that are below the asking price.
+So, there’s a greater chance that a seller will turn down offers that are below the asking price.

 Being pre-approved for a mortgage loan can increase your chance for success when making an offer to buy a home.
 Sellers might be more inclined to accept your offer if it comes with a pre-approval letter.
 This is particularly important in an active real estate market where multiple offers are common.